The Ultimate Guide to scoring Freebies

 Go to extra lectures at uni

-You'll be surprised how many students go to these events, and they can be a great way to meet new people as well as getting free food and wine, especially if you pick out the lectures you'll be interested in anyway.
+Lots of students go to these events.
+They can be a great way to meet new people, as well as getting free food and wine.

-Head to your university's website to see upcoming lectures, they are usually announced in their news section on the part of the website which is only accessible to students and staff.
+Head to your university's website to see upcoming lectures.
+They are usually announced in the section of the site which is only accessible to students and staff.

 Make use of your library

-This may seem fairly obvious (please forgive us if you already know this) but your uni library has a lot more in it than books.
+This may seem fairly obvious but your uni library has a lot more in it than books.
 There's normally a huge selection of films there, including recent releases.
-This is especially true if your unviersity has a course in Film and/or TV.

-If you're the type of person who buys DVDs on a whim, or for event nights (e.g. halloween) then it's worth taking them out from your library rather than buying them outright.
+If you're the type of person who buys DVDs on a whim, then it's worth taking them out from your library rather than buying them outright.

 If it's your birthday, now is your time to get all the free stuff you can

-There are a lot of restaurants and companies that will give away free stuff to people celebrating their birthday.
+There are lots of outlets giving away free stuff to people celebrating their birthday.
 Check out our guide to see what free stuff you can get on your birthday.
-Our favourites include:

 Get free books

-There are plenty of places you can get free ebooks.
-Project Gutenburg is especially good and has enough reading material on there to keep you going for the rest of your lifetime if you wanted to.
+There are plenty of places to get free ebooks.
+Project Gutenburg is especially good and has enough reading material to keep you going for the rest of your lifetime.

-Books over 100 years old automatically are no longer protected by copyright, so if your course book fits into this category (e.g. Pride and Prejudice or Das Kapital) there is no need to buy it, as you can download for free as an ebook.
+Books over 100 years old are no longer protected by copyright, so there is no need to buy something like Das Kapital, as you can download it for free as an ebook.

 Some other great free ebook sites include: